Shoulder Impingment Symptoms and Diagnosis

 Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

-Assessment & diagnosis of shoulder impingement.
-Pain in the shoulder can be coming from a number of structures.
-To help determine the cause of pain, a therapist will perform an assessment.
+in particular pain when moving the arm out to the side at a 60 degree arc.
+Pain in the shoulder can be coming from a number of structures and to help determine the cause of pain, a therapist will perform an assessment.

 There are a range of tests which can be performed which are used to indicate certain injuries: